-Philanthropic Donation.
-We collected the dates, amounts, targets, and purposes of corporate philanthropic donations from the TEJ and aggregated the amounts for each quarter as the measure of philanthropic donation.
-We applied a log transformation to correct for skewed values, adding 1 to the raw values to handle zeros (Ji, Huang, and Li, 2021).
-To confirm the robustness of our results, we also used the ratio of donations to total sales and a dummy variable indicating if the firm made any donations as two alternative measures5.
+We collected the dates, amounts, targets, and purposes of corporate philanthropic donations from the TEJ and aggregated the amounts for each quarter as the measure of Philanthropic donation.
+We applied a log transformation to correct for skewed values, adding one to the raw values to handle zeros.
+We also used count and dummy variables as alternative measures of philanthropic donations (see Table A4-3).